pokey/dotfiles/doc/bash.md

 terminal.

 ### General
+- `<ctrl-g>` wipes out the current line.
+I use this whenever I start typing something and change my mind.
 - `<ctrl-r>` uses `fzf` to search through previous commands
 - `l` => `ls`
 - `ll` is `ls` with lots of info about files